sharpen3d/openvat/README.md

 # OpenVAT VAT Encoder for Blender

+The ZIP in this main repo openvat.zip is always the latest Blender Addon - simply download the raw file.
+Other files in this repo are associated work, templates and shaders.

 The OpenVAT VAT Encoder for Blender interface consists of a tool present in the 3D Viewport - Category "OpenVAT".

 ## Encoding